Clifford systems, harmonic maps and metrics with non-negative curvature: Harmonic maps

 \section{Harmonic maps}

 As we mentioned in Section \ref{intro}, given a map $f:M\rightarrow N$ between Riemannian manifolds, it is natural to seek whether a harmonic representative in the homotopy class of $f$ exists.
-When the target has non-positive sectional curvatures, as a fundamental work, Eells and Sampson \cite{ES64} obtained an affirmative answer by using the method of the heat equation.
-However for the case of positive sectional curvature, the problem is difficult and challenging.
-To attack this problem in the particular case of spheres, Smith \cite{Smi75} proved $\pi_n S^n$ is representable by harmonic maps for $1\leq n\leq 7$.
+When the target has non-positive sectional curvatures, Eells and Sampson \cite{ES64} obtained an affirmative answer by using the method of the heat equation.
+In the case of positive sectional curvature, the problem is difficult and challenging.
+In the particular case of spheres, Smith \cite{Smi75} proved that $\pi_n S^n$ is represented by harmonic maps for $1\leq n\leq 7$.
 Moreover, it is an intriguing problem asked by Yau \cite{Yau82} for each elements in $\pi_i S^n$.
 In \cite{PT97, PT98}, Peng and Tang applied orthogonal multiplication to prove that for almost every odd integer $n$, the element $2$ in $\pi_nS^n=\mathbb{Z}$ admits a harmonic representative.
 For the case of $i>n$, certain elements in $\pi_3S^2$, $\pi_7S^n(3\leq n\leq 5)$ and $\pi_{n+3}S^n(5\leq n\leq 10)$ have been considered in \cite{Smi75}.
 Furthermore, Peng and Tang \cite{PT96, PT98} have proved that certain elements in $\pi_6S^3$, $\pi_{n+1}S^n(n=10, 12 ,16)$, $\pi_{8k+7}S^{8k+6}(k\geq 0)$ and $\pi_{4k-1}S^{4k-4}(k>2)$ admit harmonic representatives.
-In this section, based on our study on characteristic maps, we will prove the following
+In this section, based on our study on characteristic maps, we will prove the following:

 \textbf{Theorem \ref{thm1.2}.} (i). \emph{The homotopy group $\pi_{14}S^7$ has a harmonic generator.}